gracious-tech/training/src/about.md

 ### Acknowledgements

-Ideas for some of the material were inspired by the following:
+The following concepts have been used or adapted:

- - Concept of “strands” – Katoomba Christian Convention
+ - The three training "strands" – Katoomba Christian Convention
  - Kingdom framework – Graham Goldsworthy & Vaughn Roberts
  - “Clowney Quadrilateral” diagram – Edmund Clowney